rrauschenbach/FeedExpander/README.md

   * `git fetch --all`
   * `git reset --hard origin/master`
   * `mvn install`
-  * Look for changes between your old and the updated `config.yml` and `feed-config.json`.
+  * Look for changes between your backuped and the updated config files.

 ## Security hints
   If you plan to use the FeedExpander service as some private service you have to configure the htusers files where you can simply add some users and their password which are allowed to get access.
 It would be also be much more safe to use https instead of the preconfigured http setup.